dotnet/docs-aspire/docs/logging/seq-component.md

 dotnet add package Aspire.Hosting.Seq
 ```

-Then, in the _Program.cs_ file of `AppHost`, register a Seq server and propagate its configuration using the following methods (note that you must accept the [Seq End User Licence Agreement](https://datalust.co/doc/eula-current.pdf) for Seq to start):
+Then, in the _Program.cs_ file of the **.AppHost** project, register a Seq server and propagate its configuration using the following methods (note that you must accept the [Seq End User Licence Agreement](https://datalust.co/doc/eula-current.pdf) for Seq to start):

 ```csharp
 var seq = builder.AddSeq("seq");